 Cory catfish are remarkably calm and enjoy going at a slower rate.
 So seeing Cory’s catfish swimming crazy in the aquarium is very scary.
 This behavior must be observed in detail to pinpoint the cause.
 Here’s some information on what causes Cory catfish swimming to surface so much.

-When you see a Cory catfish swimming much more actively than usual, this usually reflects heightened emotions and is harmless.
+When you see a Cory catfish darting to surface much more actively than usual, this usually reflects heightened emotions and is harmless.
 If a person sees their catfish breathe rapidly or swim sideways, it may be due to disease or bad water parameters.

 In some cases, Cory catfish can become overstimulated due to the presence of a large tank mate or sudden changes in water parameters.